toralf/torutils/README.md

 sudo watch -t ./ipv4-rules.sh
 ```

-If the rules works for you then tun the script again with `start` isntead `test`.
+Ifall works fine for you then run the script again with `start` instead `test`.
-Persist the current filter rules, e.g. under Debian run _iptables-save_.
+Persist the filter rules, e.g. under Debian run _iptables-save_.

 If however the above doesn't work for you then please clear the current iptables filter table: